paragparatkr/Skrill_WCO_MobileSample_Android/README.md

 Sample Android project aiming to provide guidelines for Skrill Payment Method integration via Payments API.

 ## Overview
-On June 30, the US bank Chase stops supporting in-process webview traffic.
+On September 30, the US-bank **Chase** stops supporting in-process webview traffic.
 This topic raises the need for updated Skrill payment method integration guidelines for mobile applications.

 Our recommendation is to start Skrill in a browser or Custom Tabs.
 An essential part of being able to keep a good UX is to be able to